movewp3/keycloakclient-controller/README.md

 </div>

 # keycloakclient-controller
-The keycloakclient-controller **manages Keycloak Clients in independent Keycloak Installations**.
+The keycloakclient-controller **manages keycloak clients in independent keycloak installations**.

 To create a KeycloakClient in a Keycloak Installation, a **KeycloakClient-CustomResource** is created, and the keycloakclient-controller sees to creating, changing, deleting the KeycloakClient as specified with the CustomResource.